 Perhaps a better way to describe chronic injuries is by calling them injuries with a slow onset.
 You can’t name the moment it started exactly; it just came on slowly.
 Acute injuries, on the other hand, are usually the result of an accident or an acute overload and you notice pain or discomfort from one moment to the next.

-Below I’ll discuss the different structures in the body, how they commonly get injured in rock climbers and what to expect regarding their healing times.
-I can’t describe every injury or every situation.
-Even if you fit a pattern I describe here, talk to a medical professional to get a clear understanding of your injury before you start a rehabilitation protocol.
+Below I’ll discuss the different structures in the body, how they commonly get injured in rock climbers, and what to expect when you’re asking yourself when you can climb again after injury.
+Even if you fit a pattern I describe here, talk to a medical professional to understand your injury before you start a rehabilitation protocol.

 2.1 Bone